 *This nutritional information is an estimate and calculated based on the ingredients used to create the recipe.
 The nutritional value of your ingredients may differ slightly.
 Furthermore, this food is not intended to prevent, diagnose, cure, or treat any disease.

-Looking for another easy way to add protein to your morning?
+Looking for another easy way to add extra protein to your morning routine?
 Try making protein coffee at home!

 Here is what I personally paid to make this recipe: